top of page

 It means that you do not have to do everything.

-The village distributes the large burdens.
+The village distributes the great burdens.

 You take the small steps yourself —

-in your rhythm, in your tempo.
+in your rhythm, in your pace.

-The result is a daily life
+The result is an everyday life

-that does not exhaust,
+that does not drain you,

-A daily life that creates space
+An everyday life that creates space

-for who you truly are
+for what you truly are,

 and what you are actually here for.